Bcgraydon/ENC4265/manual.md

 This manual was written by Benjamin Graydon for ENC 4265 using a combination of personal experience and digital assistance.
 The following tools were used during the creation process:

 - **Spellcheck**: built into Google Docs and Microsoft Word.
-- **ChatGPT**: used to help organize structure, rephrase explanations, and generate sample command syntax.
+- **ChatGPT model 4o**: used to help organize structure, rephrase explanations, and generate sample command syntax.

 All final content, instructions, formatting, screenshots, and testing were reviewed and authored by the student.
 AI suggestions were treated as writing support, similar to using a tutor or editor, and not as a replacement for original work.